chimera

 Meaning

-1. Alternative letter-case form of Chimera, a supposed monster in Lycia with the head of a lion, body of a goat, and tail of a dragon or serpent, killed by the hero Bellerophon.
+1. (Greek, alt-of) Alternative letter-case form of Chimera, a supposed monster in Lycia with the head of a lion, body of a goat, and tail of a dragon or serpent, killed by the hero Bellerophon.

 2. Any fantastic creature combining parts from different animals.

-4. Anything composed of very disparate parts.
+4. (figuratively) Anything composed of very disparate parts.

 5. A grotesque like a gargoyle, but without a spout for rainwater.